physicians condemn squat,

 to propaganda, prominent weight training authorities demonstrate

-the squat with the knees flexing forward at the same distance
+squat with knees flexing forward at same distance as hips flex

 Training for Young Athletes" by Steven